Unity Day

 Concept

-Australians celebrating their history and culture is never better than when we are all united.
+Australians celebrating our history and culture is never better than when we are all united.

 At our best we take to our waterways and parks in our millions to celebrate our country.
 We cheer on our sporting teams and welcome new arrivals.
 We recognise and reward those who have excelled in their lives - no matter what their roles, along with the many everyday heroes whose work so often goes unrewarded.